antonjeeva5/power-bi-projects/README.md

   <img src="https://img.shields.io/badge/Tableau-E97627?style=for-the-badge&logo=tableau&logoColor=white" alt="Tableau"/></a>

 ## 🚀 My Projects
 *Here are some of the projects I've worked on.
-Each project includes a link to a detailed breakdown of the process, from data sourcing to final insights.*
+Each project includes a detailed breakdown of the process, from data sourcing to final insights.*

    ## Project 1: Online Sales Overview – Bemidji Crafts Co.
     This dynamic Power BI dashboard was developed to analyze and visualize online sales data for a local artisan shop.